Skip to content

 Within our provision for EYFS, we have a bespoke area for woodwork, a creative area, a cooking area, a sewing station and a junk modelling area.
 Children are naturally both creative and curious and we are keen to harness and develop their knowledge and understanding to its fullest potential.
 Staff guide children only when they ask for help and take an approach of exploration and questioning rather than leading a child down a certain line of enquiry.
 They let children experience failure so that problem solving skills are developed.

-Foundation Y1 DT
+EYFS Y1 DT

 Teaching Y16